 You don't have to go to college to be a success.
 Even if you go for awhile, you don't have to graduate to be a success.
 Here are just a few of the people who have become famous and/or successful without graduating from college and/or high school.

 Jerry Yang, billionaire co-founder of Yahoo!
-Dropped out of Stanford University PhD program to create Yahoo!
+Dropped out of the Stanford University PhD program to create Yahoo!

 Adam Yauch, aka MCA of the Beastie Boys, rapper, songwriter, film director, Buddhist.
 He attended Bard College for two years before dropping out.